KasparEtter/ef1p/pages/email/email.md

 REQUIRETLS extension
 </summary>

-As a user, you might prefer a delivery failure over an insecure delivery for certain messages.
+As a user, you may prefer a delivery failure over an insecure delivery for certain messages.
 The `REQUIRETLS` extension for [ESMTP](#extended-simple-mail-transfer-protocol), which is specified in [RFC 8689](https://datatracker.ietf.org/doc/html/rfc8689) and is not yet widely supported, allows you to require transport security between all involved mail servers when sending an email.